milliampere/ajax-assignment/README.md

 ## Process
 * I use vanilla JavaScript and fetch() to get data.
 To display the data I use Frow CSS Grid System.
-* Revealing Module Pattern
+* Design pattern: Revealing Module Pattern
 * To write subsequent script tags I load the Google Map API sync instead of async.
 * Added a loading indicator to show when the information is loaded.
-The loading indicator is CSS.
+The loading indicator is created with only CSS.
-* The menu icons (svg) have hover effects to make it easier to understand.
+* The menu icons (svg) have hover effects.
+* Added the total number per situation in the dropdown menu.

 ### TODO for improvements
+* Close previous infowindows when a new marker is clicked.
+* Add pagination for the results